mahdifarshid/NFTMarketReactJS/README.md

 i programming this website design from https://dribbble.com and i dont copy from others anyway

+i dont fork this project source code from any github repoistory...

 this website do not have a backend and i develop a part of website